salimdrch/AngularApp-TP/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running component

+Run `ng g c my-component` to create a component !
+In this case we create component like this ng g c pages/profil

+## Running service

+Run `ng g s services/pages` to create a services

+## Running interface

+Run `ng g interface modules/PageI` to create a interface